Frequently Asked Questions

 Buoy: A floating device that marks the course of the swim leg.

 Transition Area or Zone: A defined area in which an athlete stores their bicycle and other equipment required to race.
-This is where the change over from running to cycling and cycling to running occur.
-The transition from the swim to bike is referred to as T1 and that from the bike to the run is referred to as T2.
+This is where the change over from swimming to cycling, cycling to running and/or running to cycling occur.
+The transition from the swim to bike is referred to as T1 and that from the bike to the run is referred to as T2, in a triathlon.
 The overall race time includes time spent in T1 and T2.

 Cycle or Bike Leg: Part of the race course where the bike is to be ridden.
 The bike course starts at the Mount Line* and finishes at the Dismount Line*.